secretstartups/handbook/content/handbook/product/ux/product-design/ux-roadmaps/index.html.md

 ---
-layout: handbook-page-toc

 title: UX Themes
 description: "Introduction and usage guidelines for UX Themes"
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## Overview

-_**[Neilsen Norman Group UX Roadmap guide](https://www.nngroup.com/articles/ux-roadmaps/) and the [Neilsen Norman Group UX Theme guide](https://www.nngroup.com/videos/ux-roadmap-themes/?lm=ux-roadmaps&pt=article) are prerequisites for understanding the overall purpose of this process.
-The documentation that follows discusses the differences in process and structure between the Nielsen Norman Group's documentation for UX Themes and GitLab.**_
+***[Neilsen Norman Group UX Roadmap guide](https://www.nngroup.com/articles/ux-roadmaps/) and the [Neilsen Norman Group UX Theme guide](https://www.nngroup.com/videos/ux-roadmap-themes/?lm=ux-roadmaps&pt=article) are prerequisites for understanding the overall purpose of this process.
+The documentation that follows discusses the differences in process and structure between the Nielsen Norman Group's documentation for UX Themes and GitLab.***

 UX Themes are comprehensive bundles of work organized around the user problem, their need, and their desired outcome.
 UX Themes comprise a team's UX Roadmap, which should act as a single source of truth for a team's North Star UX vision serving as the blueprint for their strategy.
 In essence, themes are a wrapper that looks at all the individual issues a Group may have and organizes them into relational bundles, allowing solutions to be holistic and non-fragmented.
 A UX Roadmap is simply the prioritization of these UX Themes based on user and business needs while also considering your team's confidence in the supporting data.